Executive Director, Euthanasia Prevention Coalition

 When they refer to their organizaton name - "Compassion & Choices" you can make fun of it.
 They used to have a much more honest name, the Hemlock Society.
 The term Compassion & Choices is a name that was poll tested into existence.

-When they say nothing is more powerful than an idea whose time has come.
-Our response should be that it is not a good idea.
+When they say nothing is more powerful than an idea whose time has come, our response should be that it is not a good idea.
 Our job is to ensure that this is not an idea whose time has come.

-Beware of social movement that use euphemisms to promote their agenda's.
+Beware of social movements that use euphemisms to promote their agenda's.
 It means that they are trying to pull wool over people's eyes.
 If you have to use euphemisms and word engineering then there is probably something wrong with your agenda.

 Links to previous articles on language by Wesley Smith:

-No comments:
+5 comments: